IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 The chart's crosshairs can also be configured to snap to data points by setting the `CrosshairsSnapToData` property to true, otherwise the crosshairs will be interpolated between data points.
 Annotations can also be enabled to display the crosshair's value along the axis.

-You can configure the crosshair layer so that the layer will only display on one specific series, as by default they will target all series on the chart component.
+You can configure the crosshair layer so that the layer will only display on one specific series, as by default they will target all series in the chart control.
 To achieve this, set the `TargetSeries` property.

 By default, the color of the crosshair lines is a lighter color than the series that it is interacting with.
 However, this default setting can be overridden so that you can select a color that will be used for the crosshair lines.
 This is done by setting the `Brush` property of the Crosshair Layer.